 MRIs use powerful magnets to create clear images of the body.
 Unlike X-rays, they don't use any radiation.
 So far, no harmful effects have been identified.

 MRI does, however, give excellent visualization of the heart, much better than the current X-ray catheter system.
-MRI can also measure directly blood flow in large blood vessels, which makes it much more accurate than current X-ray catheterization methods.
+MRI can also measure directly blood flow in large blood vessels, which makes it more accurate than current X-ray catheterization methods.

 "Radiation-free catheterization using MRI for guidance and accuracy offers a very promising technique for the future," adds Dr. Hussain.
 "I think that we are doing the right thing to make this technology available for our patients."